 Option awards to our current non-employee directors are set forth in the Director Compensation chart above.
-Mr. Frank, Mr. Butzow and Ms. Haugerud have resigned from the Board since receiving a grant of options, but would be entitled to exercise such options for 10,000 shares each if the plan is approved on or before April 14, 2007.
+Mr. Frank, Mr. Butzow and Ms. Haugerud have resigned from the Board since receiving a grant of options, but are entitled to exercise such options for 10,000 shares.
 The foregoing options were granted at an exercise price of \$4.00 per share.

 Each non-employee director option referenced above has an exercise price of \$4.00 per share.
-Options for 10,000 shares would be vested immediately upon shareholder approval.
+Options for 10,000 shares vested immediately upon shareholder approval.
 Options for 40,000 shares vest at the rate of 10,000 shares effective February 27, 2006 for incumbent directors or upon election to the board for new directors, and 10,000 shares upon re-election to the board each year thereafter.